hnccbits/Contributions/2020-2024/Shweta_Rani.md

 ~ Contacted juniors for the induction process.
 Helped interested candidates to clarify any doubts.
 ~ Shortlisted the candidates for Screening.
 ~ Maintained the junior's Progress Report.
+~ Meet with juniors for their progress report and guidance along with my batchmates.
 ~ Manage Social Media Handles of GDSC.
 ~ Helped in organizing a webinar on Hand-on ML with a TensorFlow session of GDSC.
 ~ Motivated and helped junior's contacted during Linux drive installation.